intelligentgraphics/OpenConfiguration/README.md

 }
 ```

-Products are a list of article with some basic commercial information.
+The primary organization of the graphical representation are Products, which are placed relative to each other.
+Normally, a Product corresponds 1:1 to a commercial product but there're quite some options to convert a multi-product configuration into an OC.
+Sometimes this can even be controlled by the user.

-Structure is a list of nodes, describing a scenegraph for a product.
-It is a flat list of nodes.
-The position of a node in the tree is encoded
-in its path.
+A Product has a Structure definition (until it's a material-only update).
+The Structure is a list of nodes, describing a hierarchical scene graph for a product.
+Syntactically, however, it is a flat list of nodes.
+The position of a node in the tree is encoded in its path.
 The root is ".".
 Children of the root have a path without dots,
-eg "o1" or "e2".
-Grandchildren of the root have exactly one dot, e.g. "o1.o56"
-All ancestors of a given node have to be in the list before them.
+e.g. "o1" or "e2".
+Grand children of the root have exactly one dot, e.g. "o1.o1".
+All ancestors of a given node have to be in the list before that node.

-Geometry links an entry in the geometries dictionary as described above.
+"Geometry" links an entry in the geometries dictionary as described above.

-MaterialCategory links an entry in the materialCategories dirctionary or
-(if starting with an "@") links directly to an entry of the materials
-dictionary above.

-MaterialCategories can be used to give more then one node a certain material,
-e.g. all 4 feet nodes of a table could have
-"materialCategory":"feetColor" and the materialsCategories could have a suitable
-entry like "feetColor":"Example.Materials.OakWood".
+A "MaterialCategory" is a concept to implement light-weight model updates that only change materials.
+You can think of a Material Category as a route for Materials to Geometries.
+The key in materialCategories is a material category, the value is a material.
+For static material use on a geometry, the @ prefix has been introduced for convenience.
+A material category starting with @ refers directly to a material with the same name (but without the @).

-Visible indicates if the geometry of a node is actually rendered.
+The property "Visible" indicates if the geometry of a node is actually rendered.

-Selectable indicates if the node can be selected in a viewer or together
+The property "Selectable" indicates if the node can be selected in a viewer or together
 with its parents or not at all.

-Deformation is the initial state (0...1) of possibly attached deformation
-lattices.
-The 0 in this example is the default value i.e. "leave mesh as given".
+Finally, "Deformation" describes the deformation of the associated mesh in the range from 0.0 to 1.0, where 0 is by definition the undeformed mesh.

+## Copyright

+Copyricht (C) 2020 - 2021 intelligentgraphics AG.
+All Rights Reserved.